jtykal/FeatureSizingAccuracyChart/README.md

 Once the app is installed, use the gear menu on the app panel and select "Edit App Settings".

 ![](images/settings.png "Settings Screenshot")

-####  Type
-Pick the Portfolio Item type you'd like to chart.
-Defaults to the lowest level PI.

-#### Bucket By
-Pick the timeframe for which to generate values along the x-axis.
-Available options include month, quarter and year.
-Release is also available if the lowest level PI type is selected above.

 #### Query
 In addition to the advanced filtering component in the app, you can write your own complex filter queries.
 [Extensive documentation](https://help.rallydev.com/grid-queries?basehost=https://rally1.rallydev.com) is available.
 This might be useful if you want to always limit the chart to certain complex criteria.